einherer/einherer/README.md

 -------------
 It all started back in the '90s with our first PC...a 386 with MS DOS.
 Later we managed to get hands on a bit more powerful PC with Win95 and a 26k modem ; so much power, but the programs and games are so restrictive - how nice would it be to create your own programs or change how they work...
-So I started modding my favorite games.
+So I started modding my favorite games (back then like Quake, Jedi Outcast/Jedi Academy, Age of Empires and so on).
 In secondary school i choose informatics and mathematics as my advanced courses.
 There I started with the programming language Turbo Pascal.
 During my A-levels I learned C/C++.

 While studying in Merseburg I first heard about Python as a niche language and learned Java, Assambler and a bit of C#.